“A walk in nature walks the soul back home.”

 - ·Rain Cover Compartment

 If an uncomfortable backpack is capable of ruining your whole trip, your most viable supplies that are getting soaked must be the devastating condition to handle.
 Backpacks are usually not waterproof.
-This can ruin whatever you are packing inside of your backpack, electronics, clothes, or metallic objects, etc. Make sure you do not forget to have a right-sized rain cover of your backpack including the compartment within.
+This can ruin whatever you are packing inside of your backpack, electronics, clothes, or metallic objects, etc. Make sure you do not forget to have a right-sized rain cover for your backpack including the compartment within.

 - Hydration Capability